-The main difference between the two is that yogurt is thinner and often has a tangier taste than sour cream.
+However, when we compare sour cream vs yogurt, the main difference is that yogurt is thinner and often has a tangier taste than sour cream.
 Furthermore, yogurts have significantly lower fat content—an appealing quality on its own—but this reduced amount also alters the consistency of your results.
 Because of these differences, yogurt cannot necessarily be substituted for sour cream in every recipe that calls for it.

 Yogurt contains active cultures, which are good for your digestive system.
 This means that yogurt may work great as a sour cream substitute in recipes like dips, dressings, and garnishing chilled soups, which you may eat directly from the bowl.

-Greek yogurt is thicker than regular yogurt, because it's strained from excess water, which reduces its volume by about half and thickens it considerably.
-It has a higher protein content than regular yogurt, which lends some structure to dishes made with it.
-It’s also thicker than sour cream, meaning you can use less of it to achieve the desired results.
+Absolutely!
+Greek yogurt, with its thick consistency and tangy flavor, makes it an excellent substitute for sour cream in certain recipes.
+Greek yogurt is denser than regular yogurt, thanks to the removal of excess water, which reduces its volume by about half, significantly thickening it.
+It boasts a higher protein content than standard yogurt, which adds some structure to dishes made with it.
+Given that it's also denser than sour cream, you can use less of it to attain the desired results.

 If you'd like to substitute yogurt for sour cream in one of your baking recipes, here are a couple of suggestions that will help make the substitution a success:

-Fat content is the key!
+Fat content is the key when you're considering the question, "Can I substitute yogurt for sour cream?"
 You can use yogurt in place of sour cream, as long as you add something else to increase the fat content.
 Try to find yogurt with the highest fat content possible (e.g., whole-fat Greek yogurt), which will give it a consistency closer to sour cream once it's mixed.

 If you're using low-fat yogurt, try to make it up with a bit of fat in another place, such as a splash of more oil, flour, or butter, so that it doesn't taste weird and chalky.
 Basically, you want to match the amount of fat that you would use if you were using sour cream.
 However, if you're going to substitute yogurt for sour cream in recipes like dips or dressing, then no need to add fats!